K. Vijay Kumar: Career

 Vijay Kumar joined the Indian Police Service on 10 November 1975.
 He served as Assistant superintendent in Pattukkottai, Trichy and Sembiam.
 As Superintendent of Police, he served in Dharmapuri from 1982 to 1983 and Salem from 1983 to 1985.
 He assisted Walter Devaram during this tenure.
 He served from 1985 to 1990 in the Elite Special Protection Group (SPG) with former Prime Minister Rajiv Gandhi.
 In 1990, he was posted as the SP of Dindigul district followed by Vellore district in 1991.
 In 1991 he along with Sanjay Arora went on to form the Special Security Group (SSG) to provide security to Former Chief Minister J. Jayalalithaa.
 In 1997 he was posted as the first Inspector General of Police for the South Zone of Tamil Nadu after having handled the caste clashes in the southern districts.
 He served from 1998 to 2000 as the Inspector General, Border Security Force (BSF) Srinagar during the peak of militancy.
 He also served as IG (Operations), BSF before being recalled to the state to head the operations to hunt the forest brigand Veerappan.
 In December 2001, he was appointed Commissioner of Police for Chennai city.
 The highlight of his career came was when he headed the task force operation, Operation Cocoon in which Veerappan was killed in October 2004.

 In 2008, Vijay Kumar was chosen to head the Sardar Vallabhbhai Patel National Police Academy in Hyderabad.
 He served as the Director-general of Central Reserve Police Force (CRPF) from 2010 to 2012.
 In December 2012, the Union government appointed him as Senior Security Adviser in Ministry of Home Affairs in Government of India.

 In June 2018, Vijay Kumar was appointed as adviser to Governor Vohra, along with Chhattisgarh cadre IAS officer BVR Subrahmanyam.
 The names of advisers were cleared by the Ministry of Home Affairs in Government of India after the state was put under the Governor's rule.
 In December 2019, he was appointed as senior security adviser in the Ministry of Home Affairs.

 Awards and recognitions

-During his 37 years of service he has been awarded with Jammu & Kashmir Medal, Counter Insurgency Medal, Police Medal for Meritorious Service in 1993, President’s Police Medal for Distinguished Service in 1999 and President’s Police Medal for Gallantry on 58th Independence Day in 2005 (for his role in catching Veerappan).
+During his 37 years of service he has been awarded with Jammu & Kashmir Medal, Counter Insurgency Medal, Police Medal for Meritorious Service in 1993, President's Police Medal for Distinguished Service in 1999 and President's Police Medal for Gallantry on 58th Independence Day in 2005 (for his role in catching Veerappan).
+He was awarded the Padma Shri award in January 2026, which is the 4th highest civilian award.